biocore/scikit-bio-rfcs/active/003-seq-feature.md

 `add(feature)`
 - `feature` : `skbio.BoundFeature`. new feature object add into the `IntervalMetadata` object
 - This allows for a single feature (include those that have non-continugous features) to be added into the `IntervalMetadata` object.
-- The weakref will be updated here
+- The weakref of the added `skbio.BoundFeature` will be updated

 ```python
    interval_metadata = IntervalMetadata()